hmteditors/papyri2019/README.md

 **There is no other hierarchy except the citation-hierarchy.** We do not record columns, physical line-breaks, or other aspects of the physical document.
 Those are presumably recorded in the publication, which we do not need to reproduce.

 If there is a single papyrus "text" spread across several physical fragments, those can be edited as one HMT edition or several (one for each fragment).
 The correct citations to the Iliadic text will keep them straight.
 Either way the only structure in the XML is that of Book+Line.

+### What if the Editor Includes Notes on the Text?

+Do not include them in HMT XML file. `<note>` is not in the HMT's XML vocabulary.

 ### Homeric Text and Other Text On One Document